 ALSO READBombay HC upholds validity of Maharashtra Animals Preservation Amendment Act, but with riders HC to pronounce verdict on Maharashtra's beef ban tomorrow HC raps govt for failing to identify wetlands in Maharashtra HC rejects Pankaj Bhujbal's petn challenging arrest warrant GR on rape victims: HC warns Maha govt of contempt action

+"Loudspeakers are there everywhere.
 This court has in its earlier orders also made it clear that the orders passed by us apply to all citizens irrespective of their religious affiliations," Justice Oka said.